Emotional Freedom Technique

 What to expect from an EFT/hypnosis session

-The number of therapy sessions needed to resolve a problem differs from person to person and depends on the complexity of the issue.
+The number of therapy sessions needed differs from person to person and depends on the complexity of the issue.
 Your therapist should be able to give you a good idea of how many therapy sessions may be needed.

 During your appointment, your EFT practitioner will explain exactly what EFT is and how it can help you.
 They will also help you to identify what you would like help with, your goals and your expectations of therapy.